isabella232/presentation-druxt_101/slides-druxt-drupal-module.md

 - Adds a Read-only permission for required resources
 - As well as some required workaround to enable Decoupled Blocks
 - And Enables CORS by default

+The Druxt module is ideally a temporary measure, as all the things it does could be handled by Drupal core in the future.
 -->